nimbly/Syndicate/ADAPTERS.md

 Track calls *must* provide the `event` name in a message attribute.
 The message payload contains traits about the specific event.

+See https://segment.com/docs/connections/spec/track/ for a full list of available message attributes.

 ```php
 $publisher->publish(
 	new Message(